marcndo/movie-recommendation/README.md

   * 400 - Bad Request: When the userId parameter is missing or invalid.

-  ## 5. Deployment - In Progress.
-  #### Current Deployment Status:
-   * The application is currently available for local testing only, and can be run on your local machine following the steps provided in the "How to Run the Application Locally" section.
-   * Deployment to AWS EC2 is in progress.
-I am working on resolving a few technical issues related to AWS configuration and security settings to ensure a smooth deployment.
-Once deployment is completed on AWS EC2, the application will be available for remote testing using a public IP or a custom domain name.
-This section will be updated as soon as the deployment is finalized.
+  ## 5 Project Status.
+  + Local Testing: The API is currently functional and available for local testing, allowing users to experiment with personalized movie recommendations.
+  + Cloud Deployment: Deployment on AWS EC2 is in progress, and the application will be live soon, providing real-time recommendations in a production environment.

  ## 6. Future Enhancements (Deployment Plans).
   ### AWS EC2 Deployment: